sassoftware/sasoptpy/doc/guide/components.rst

 Creating expressions
 ~~~~~~~~~~~~~~~~~~~~

-An :class:`Expression` can be created as follows:
+You can create an :class:`Expression` object as follows:

 .. ipython:: python
    :suppress: